 - Please make sure that it includes an (*) sign before the extension type.
 This will help you find the right search work.

 - Now, go to the Start Menu and search for *.qbb for QuickBooks VT Transactions

-- You may also search for *.qb for QuickBooks to find both working company file and data backup.
+- You may also search for *.qb for QuickBooks to find both working company files and data backup.

-- .qbw is related to QuickBooks working company file VT doesn’t distinguish between working company file and backups.
+- .qbw is related to QuickBooks working company file VT doesn’t distinguish between working company files and backups.

 - Now, make sure that you have the right file, to do that, follow the steps: run a transaction detail report (custom).
 This will help you in viewing the last date entered in the transaction.
 The steps are as follows: Go to Reports –> Click on Custom Reports –> then, go to Transaction Detail.

 - If the file that you have opened isn’t the same file that you have been searching for, repeat the above-mentioned step once again.